harelba/serium/README.rst

 evolution at the protocol-level (e.g. adding new fields which might be empty, deprecating fields, converting types, etc.), it defines evolution at the domain-level.
-Developers explicitly define conversion functions between versions, and the infrastructure uses these function in order to provide the application code with the current version of each object.
+Developers explicitly define conversion functions between versions, and the infrastructure uses these functions in order to provide the application code with the current version of each object.
 This approach allows to change the data structures according to real bussiness/development needs, and not be limited to protocol-level changes.

-A related concept to this approach is that the codebase serves as the “schema repository”, holding the structures of all “live versions”.
+A related concept to this approach is that the codebase itself acts as the “schema repository”, holding the structures of all “live versions”.
 This, combined with the conversion functions, allows to manage the evolution of the data using standard code tools and practices.